Is the “Last Supper” in John the “Last Supper” in the Synoptics?

 Therefore the variation between “first day” and “day before” is due to ambiguity of the text.
 A simple examination of the course of events, makes it clear that both John and the Synoptic Gospels record the same event/meal commonly known as the “Last Supper” as the same Passover Seder in all four Gospels.

 Donations this month have been lower than they have been in years!
-And rent is due soon!!!
+We must raise at least $400 today to clear the bank tonight!

 I know we are living in uncertain times, but now more than ever, we need your help.
 Elohim has taken away sports, shut down movie theaters, shut down concerts, shut down the economy, and even the gatherings of organized religion.
 Does He have your attention yet?
 One thing the news media has not reported is that not only is toilet paper, hand sanitizer and food flying off store shelves… so are Bibles!
 All the distractions are gone.
 Take this time to study the Scriptures and focus on the Creator and your family.